 Tip

-While marketplaces are good for business, you don’t own your client data which may limit your brand’s future growth.
-However, if you’re planning to open a new e-commerce store, or your brand doesn’t have the recognition and prominence (yet) that it needs to stand on its own, start by selling your products or services at the top industry marketplaces.
-You’ll benefit from high traffic, less organizational burden caused by logistics and shipping, and you can gather marketing experience with a large pool of local customers.
-If you are interested in finding out how to drive sales and gain data with your own online marketing, contact us and let’s find your digital marketing strategy together.
+While marketplaces are good for business, you don't own your client data which may limit your brand’s future growth.
+If you're planning to open a new e-commerce store, or your brand doesn't have the recognition and prominence (yet) that it needs to stand on its own, start by selling your products or services at the top industry marketplaces.

 Trend #2: Online buying isn’t limited to B2C products